Nick Pratto Player Props: Royals vs. White Sox

 Nick Pratto At The Plate

-- Pratto is batting .349 with three doubles, a home run and four walks.
+- Pratto has three doubles, two home runs and four walks while hitting .362.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.